aws/amazon-documentdb-odbc-driver/README.md

    5. Set all necessary environment variables and run the following command to register the ODBC driver.
       `./scripts/register_driver_unix.sh`
    6. Run one of the build scripts to create an initial compilation.
 E.g. `./build_linux_release64.sh`
-   7. Run local ssh tunnel.
-Make sure to run as background process with '&' in the end of the command line.
-   8. Set environment variables for testing and double-check if all dev environmnet variables are set running `scripts/env_variables_check.sh`.
+   7. Set environment variables for testing and double-check if all dev environmnet variables are set running `scripts/env_variables_check.sh`.
-   5. set LOCAL_DATABASE_HOST with the ip of your local mongo E.g. If is in another docker container `export LOCAL_DATABASE_HOST=<ip from the mongo docker container>` or if is your host machine `export LOCAL_DATABASE_HOST=host.docker.internal`.
+   8. set LOCAL_DATABASE_HOST with the ip of your local mongo E.g. If is in another docker container `export LOCAL_DATABASE_HOST=<ip from the mongo docker container>` or if is your host machine `export LOCAL_DATABASE_HOST=host.docker.internal`.
    9. You are ready to run the tests.
       E.g. `/documentdb-odbc/build/odbc/bin/ignite-odbc-tests`.